pachyderm/pachyderm/doc/getting_started/beginner_tutorial.rst

 Let's start by just adding a file, in this case an image, to a new commit.
 We've provided some sample images for you that we host on Imgur.

-We'll use the ``put-file`` command along with two flags, ``-c`` and ``-f``. ``-f`` can take either a local file or a URL which it'll automatically scrape.
+We'll use the ``put-file`` command along with the ``-f`` flag. ``-f`` can take either a local file, a URL, or a object sotrage bucket which it'll automatically scrape.
 In our case, we'll simply pass the URL.

-Unlike Git though, commits in Pachyderm must be explicitly started and finished as they can contain huge amounts of data and we don't want that much "dirty" data hanging around in an unpersisted state.
-The ``-c`` flag specifies that we want to start a new commit, add data, and finish the commit in a convenient one-liner.
+Unlike Git though, commits in Pachyderm must be explicitly started and finished as they can contain huge amounts of data and we don't want that much "dirty" data hanging around in an unpersisted state. `Put-file` automatically starts and finishes a commit for you so you can add files more easily.
+In a situation where you want to add many files over a period of time, you can do `start-commit` and `finish-commit` yourself.

 We also specify the repo name "images", the branch name "master", and what we want to name the file, "liberty.png".

 .. code-block:: shell

-	$ pachctl put-file images master liberty.png -c -f http://imgur.com/46Q8nDz.png
+	$ pachctl put-file images master liberty.png -f http://imgur.com/46Q8nDz.png

 Finally, we check to make sure the data we just added is in Pachyderm.